Low-Altitude Wireless Networks: A Comprehensive Survey: Multi-Functional LAWN Designs

 In addition to its dual communication and sensing capabilities, ISAC fundamentally expands the operational capabilities of UAV networks by enabling advanced spatial awareness and autonomy, which is a key technological driver for the LAE.
 Applications such as high-precision three-dimensional (3D) mapping, dynamic trajectory planning, and swarm coordination become feasible when sensing and communication are tightly integrated.
 For instance, \cite{lu2024deep} introduced a cooperative uplink-downlink reconstruction framework, where base stations performed active sensing in the downlink while passive sensing was realized through base station-user equipment cooperation in the uplink.
 The fusion of complementary sensing results yielded higher spatio-temporal resolution, broader coverage, and improved reconstruction accuracy.
 Similarly, environmental data generated via ISAC was shown to enhance real-time collision avoidance and collaborative perception in UAV swarms \cite{wang2024cooperative}, supporting safer autonomous operations in dense and dynamic LAAs.
 Advanced fusion strategies, such as the multilevel weighted fusion framework in \cite{zhang2025novel}, further improved UAV localization by combining symbol-level and data-level information, thereby enhancing estimation performance.
 Moreover, \cite{hu2025collaborative} proposed a collaborative ISAC-based framework for UAV-terrestrial base station cooperation, achieving high-precision localization alongside reliable communication in scenarios with multiple moving users.

-In summary, the integration of ISAC within LAWNs not only addresses the challenges of spectral congestion and payload constraints.
+Plugging ISAC into LAWNs not only addresses the challenges of spectral congestion and payload constraints.
 It also enables distributed sensing, collaborative perception, and intelligent UAV autonomy.
 This progression underscores ISAC’s pivotal role in transforming LAWNs into intelligent, resilient, and spectrum-efficient infrastructures that can support mission-critical low-altitude applications such as urban monitoring, disaster response, traffic management, and environmental surveillance.